Quit and relaunch Wispr Flow

 Check your internet connection and try another network if possible.
 After a full quit and relaunch, try a shorter test dictation to see if it completes.

-On Android, if you see "Taking longer than usual," your audio is saved and Flow is using a backup transcription method.
-Your text will still appear.
+On Android, if you see "Taking longer than usual," your audio is saved and your text will still appear.

 The app won't open properly after an update.
 How do I fix it?